How Online Fashion Retailers can use Email Marketing for Brand Building, Profit & Customer Retention – 67 Points Checklist

 While designing your emails, you should avoid using background images.
 This is because many of the email clients do not support the background-image property.

 28) Invite users to download your Mobile App in the email

 If you have a mobile version of your website, make sure you include a link to prompt your users to download your mobile application and start engaging there.
-Since majority of your subscribers will be accessing your email from their mobile, there are good chances that they will download your app.
+Since the majority of your subscribers will be accessing your email from their mobile, there are good chances that they will download your app.